 Of course, we are living longer too so we will live more of our lives post-menopausal, so ways to manage it are essential.
 Women need to cope with life, families and work commitments.
 We need to give ourselves permission to have the time and space to go through the process, otherwise stress can increase that disrupts hormones and can increase symptoms.

-Embracing a ‘Second Spring’ requires acceptance of aging and change.
-Western culture has a great fear of aging expressed in our fascination with youth.
 It is possible to celebrate the natural stages of our lives, menopause can be beautiful, and vibrant!
 This often is a process of rediscovery a focus on new values including health and wellbeing.
 I would love to help you on this journey with personalised nutrition and lifestyle techniques for a smooth transition.

 Click here for a no obligation Discovery call